 Similar to script typefaces, handwriting typefaces mimic a person’s handwriting.
 They’re generally very casual typefaces and should be used only for creative flair.
 Handwriting typefaces are perfectly suited to represent a person’s signature (such as signing off on an email newsletter) or for short headlines.

 Display typefaces are a motley crew and anything but modest.
 There are display typefaces for virtually any occasion or type of design since they draw inspiration from a range of typefaces and font styles.
 They first appeared during the Industrial Revolution and were originally used most often in posters and commercial printing.
 In modern UX design, you’ll commonly see them in headlines and titles.
+Display typefaces are specifically designed for use at large sizes to create emphasis and visual impact, often featuring tighter spacing and dramatic details.
 They’re not suitable for use for body copy, as they can be hard to read at small sizes.
+Examples of display typefaces include Impact and Cooper Black.

 One variety of typeface you won’t see used for actual text is the dingbat.
 Think of dingbats as the original emojis.
 You might have even used them as a kid as a sort of “code” language, where all you had to do to decipher the code was change the typeface.